imaris/ImarisReaderTest/README.md

   ```
 - Java test program

-  Move the ImarisReader executable and the Java interface (ImarisReader/java/JavaImarisReader/jImarisReader.java) to the folder containing javaReaderTest.java, then run:
+  Move the ImarisReader binary and the Java interface (ImarisReader/java/JavaImarisReader/jImarisReader.java) to the folder containing javaReaderTest.java, then run:
   ```bash
   export CLASSPATH=${CLASSPATH}:/path/to/jna-5.14.0.jar
   javac javaReaderTest.java